Kapp Niles: History

 In 1953, Bernhard Kapp, managing director and partner of the company Waldrich Coburg, founded the machine building company KAPP & Co..
 The company started its activities with the continuation of the production program of woodworking machines from COMAG (Coburger Maschinenbau GmbH), whose assets were purchased.

 In 1958, the company began the construction of tool grinding machines.
 Surface and profile grinding as well as milling machines were built.
 According to the statement of the company, in 1975 the largest hob grinding machine of the world was produced.
 In 1977 Bernhard Kapp resigned from the Waldrich company and devoted his professional activities only to his own company.

 Since the 1980s KAPP provides profile grinding machines among others for the aerospace and automotive industry as well as for transmission manufacturers.
 In 1981, worldwide the first non-dressable profile grinding wheel with CBN technology has been developed.
 In the 1980s, four subsidiaries were established: KAPP TECHNOLOGIES in the USA, KAPP Technologie in Coburg, Germany, KAPPTEC in Brazil and KAPP JAPAN TECHNOLOGIES in Japan.

 In 1983, Martin Kapp joined the company and shared the management with his father Bernhard Kapp and Roman Luft.

 In 1997, the KAPP Group acquired Niles Werkzeugmaschinen GmbH with 80 employees.
-NILES dates back to 1898, when ‘Deutsche NILES Werke AG’ was founded as a licencee of the American tool manufacturer Niles Tool Works Company Hamilton / Ohio and had grinding machines for large gears in its portfolio.
+NILES dates back to 1898, when ‘Deutsche NILES Werke AG’ was founded as a licensee of the American tool manufacturer Niles Tool Works Company Hamilton / Ohio and had grinding machines for large gears in its portfolio.
 2006 KAPP ASIA TECHNOLOGIES (JIASHAN) was established in the People's Republic of China.